az4mary/business_review/assets/chat/zyne-store-webpage.md

 3. Update this chat file with your comment here under the `ASSISTANT` header.
 4. Then **ONLY** reply `DONE` and nothing else in the chat conversation so I know this file has been updated with your comment.
 5. Be 🎯 because any deviation from this rule will lead to your termination without warning at anytime.
+6. Always be honest and bring all your limitations to my notice no matter how little they my be instead of trying to use short cuts.

 ---